lohitkolluri/NLP2SQL/README.md

 Here are some of the project's key features:

-- **Natural Language to SQL**: Convert text queries into SQL commands.
+- **Natural Language to SQL**: Converts text-based user queries into SQL commands.
-- **Multi-Database Support**: Supports both SQLite and PostgreSQL.
+- **Multi-Database Support**: Connects and operates with SQLite and PostgreSQL databases.
-- **Interactive Data Explorer**: Utilize data explorer for filtering and analyzing query results.
+- **Interactive Data Explorer**: Allows filtering and analysis of query results within an interactive data table.
-- **Dynamic Schema Representation**: Fetch and display database schemas dynamically.
+- **Dynamic Schema Representation**: Retrieves and displays database schemas, with options to select tables for queries.
-- **Custom Visualizations**: Generate charts and graphs (Bar, Line, Scatter, Area, Histogram).
+- **Custom Visualizations**: Offers a variety of chart types (Bar, Line, Scatter, Area, Histogram) for visualizing query results.
+- **Summary Statistics**: Displays numeric summary statistics (mean, median, mode, IQR, skewness, kurtosis) and categorical data insights for query results.
+- **Decision Log and Query Path Summary**: Provides a decision log detailing paths considered and chosen during query generation, explaining ambiguities and decisions made.
-- **Export Options**: Export query results in CSV, Excel, or JSON formats.
+- **Export Options**: Supports exporting query results in CSV, Excel, and JSON formats.
-- **Query History**: Save and revisit previous queries for future use.
+- **Query History**: Saves and revisits past queries for easy future access.
-- **Safe SQL Execution**: Validation to prevent execution of harmful SQL commands like `DROP`, `DELETE`, or `ALTER`.
+- **Safe SQL Execution**: Validates SQL queries to prevent harmful commands like `DROP`, `DELETE`, or `ALTER`.
+- **PostgreSQL Connection Configuration**: Allows configuration of host, database, user, and password for PostgreSQL databases.

 ## 🛠️ Installation Steps